azriel91/bug_reducing_patterns/src/patterns.md

 Largely designed for statically typed languages.
 These patterns are designed or intended to:

-* Favour compile errors over testing.
+* Favour compile errors over testing through type safety.

-    Make it impossible to do the wrong thing, so quality is maintained even without tests.
+    By making it impossible to compile incorrect code, quality is maintained with less tests.

-* Favour type safety over validation.

-    Have compile time guarantees that any invalid data bug needs to only be fixed once.

 * Reduce mental effort to understand the concept the code is fulfilling.

+    Make it easier to understand what the code is doing, to make it easier to spot bugs.

 ## Disclaimer